 The picture put me in a musically nostalgic mood (a location with which I’m very familiar).
 I put on a Three Dog Night cd and lit some strawberry incense.
 The album is Three Dog Night Captured Live At The Forum.
 I first listened to that album when I was stationed in Heidelberg.
 It became a favorite the first time I heard it.
 My problem was that I could never seem to find a vinyl copy of the album.
 I put the album out of my mind and never really looked for it on tape or cd.
 About six months ago a came across a digital version of the album on Amazon.
 It was only $5 so I downloaded it and have enjoyed it many times.

 If you’ve read my posts before, you are aware that many of my topics are things that seem to pop randomly into my mind.
 Here’s another.
 The Johnny Fedora series of novels written by Desmond Cory (a pseudonym for Shaun McCarthy) were British spy novels, with a title character who preceded James Bond.
-I read my first, Undertow in the mid 1960’s and like it a lot.
+I read my first, Undertow, in the mid 1960’s and liked it a lot.
 I found out later that it was the twelfth book in the series.
 I obviously had to do some catching up.
 Being slightly OCD I have a hard time reading just one book that is part of a series.
 You might think the name Johnny Fedora is a bit strange; I do.
 But one of the continuing characters in the series is his friend Sebastian Trout, and another is Jimmie Emerald.
 I don’t remember any of the antagonists having particularly strange names.
 I think I still have some of the paperbacks around here somewhere, probably in the basement.
 I should dig them out and reread them when I have time.